nashurgessa/Software-Testing-batch-2022-23/slides/L15-L18 Junit practices.md

 }
 ```

+---

-### 5. Testing Strategies for a Todo Application\
+### 5. Testing Strategies for a Todo Application
-When developing a Todo application with functionalities like login, registration, and CRUD operations for todo items, adopting a strategic approach to testing is crucial.
-Here, we focus on techniques applicable to a Todo application, employing boundary value analysis (BVA), white box testing, and decision tables to ensure comprehensive coverage.
+When developing a Todo application with functionalities like login, registration, and **CRUD** operations for todo items, adopting a strategic approach to testing is crucial.
+Here, we focus on techniques applicable to a Todo application, employing **boundary value analysis (BVA)**, **White box testing**, and **decision tables** to ensure comprehensive coverage.

 #### 5.1 Boundary Value Analysis (BVA) for Password Length
 Boundary Value Analysis is an effective testing technique that involves selecting input values at the boundaries of input domains.
 For a password feature in the registration or login process, assuming valid passwords are required to be between 6 and 16 characters: